START: Kafe Leopold’s (D.C. Circulator bus; nearest Metro stop Foggy Bottom).

 Exit Dumbarton House and turn right, retrace your steps along Q Street, and turn right on 28th Street.
 Climb the hill to reach 1623 28th St. NW, the estate of:

-This is a private residence, purchased in 2011 by Japanese pharmaceutical moguls Dr. Sachiko Kuno and Dr. Ryuji Ueno.
-And though much of the estate is obscured by brick ramparts and dense foliage, what’s on view is impressive.
-As the plaque on the estate wall tells you, Evermay was built from 1792 to 1794 by Scottish real estate speculator and merchant Samuel Davidson with the proceeds Davidson made from the sale of lands he owned around the city, including part of the present-day White House and Lafayette Square properties.
-By all accounts, Davidson was something of an eccentric misanthrope, guarding his privacy by placing menacing advertisements in the daily papers with such headlines as evermay proclaims, take care, enter not here, for punishment is near.
+The headquarters for a nonprofit organization, Evermay is not open to the public, unless you purchase a ticket to attend one of its concerts (http://rueno.org/evermay-series.html), which we can recommend.
+Otherwise, you’ll have to content yourself with peering beyond the brick ramparts and thick foliage to view the impressive estate.
+As the plaque on the estate wall tells you, Evermay was built from 1792 to 1794 by Scottish real-estate speculator and merchant Samuel Davidson with the proceeds Davidson made from the sale of lands he owned around the city, including part of the present-day White House and Lafayette Square properties.
+By all accounts, Davidson was something of an eccentric misanthrope, guarding his privacy by placing menacing advertisements in the daily papers with such headlines as EVERMAY PROCLAIMS, TAKE CARE, ENTER NOT HERE, FOR PUNISHMENT IS NEAR.

 Follow the brick sidewalk and iron fence that run alongside:

 13 Oak Hill Cemetery